 Now there are a few important things to be note here:

-The mean square optimisation of the prediction collapses into blurry stuff because of the course of dimensionality - mean square error distance in the space of pixels looses any meaning in a very high dimensional space.
+The mean square optimisation of the prediction collapses into blurry stuff because of the curse of dimensionality - mean square error distance in the space of pixels looses any meaning in a very high dimensional space.
 Doing it all at once is just too much for a mere feedforward mapping.

 The approach we took in PVM is qualitatively different - the prediction (not just representation) is, itself, hierarchical.
 The reason (hypothesised) why this works much better is the following: the world is regular at distinct scales but the interaction between scales is highly irregular.
 In other words: elementary visual features are relatively predictable.
 The fate of an object is relatively predictable.
 But the fate of objects represented as elementary visual features appears highly unpredictable for learning algorithms exactly because they are made to jump between multiple scales and across representations (increasing the dimensionality of representation massively).
 Consequently the data manifold becomes incomprehensible and the training signal is too weak to uncover its true shape.
 Further consideration of this multi-scale semi-discintinuity suggests that the data manifold is a fractal with a reasonably regular structure at any individual scale (like e.g. a Mandelbrot Set) but in its full complexity it is obviously horrible to approximate.